HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 Overall adoption of Referrer Policy rose from 32% in 2024 to 37.66% in 2025, a healthy increase.
 The most common implementation method remains link-level controls (like rel=”noreferrer” on individual links) at 24.70%, while document-wide policies set via headers sit at 10.16%.
 This suggests many sites apply referrer restrictions selectively rather than as a blanket rule.

 Meta tag implementations remain the least common at 2.47%, largely unchanged from 2024’s 2%.
-This is expected, headers are generally preferred for security policies since they’re harder to tamper with and apply before the page loads.
+This is expected; headers are generally preferred for security policies since they’re harder to tamper with and apply before the page loads.

 {{ figure_markup(
   image="most-common-referrer-policies.png",